camillepzardo/JavaLearning/README.md

       - Calculate a game duration (depending on the game, can take many hours :hourglass_flowing_sand:);
       - Check the number interval the input number is part of, for example, if the input is 3 the number belongs to the range [0,25];
       - [This exercise](Exercises/Main7.java) checks the correspondent mathematical quadrant for the input number
+- [This exercise](Exercises/Main9.java) explored the `DEBUG`, the code was already used in the geometric exercises however in `Eclipse IDE` I learned how to toggle breakpoints and the particularities of debugging a code.
-- Currently studying repetition structures :books:
+- Currently studying repetition structures :books: (in progress)
+  - First exercise using `While` structure, on this code, the user should input as many numbers as they want and at the end, the sum of these numbers is displayed when pressing zero.